zed-industries/zed/docs/src/vim.md

 Vim's macro support (`q` and `@`) is implemented using Zed's actions.
 This lets us support recording and replaying of autocompleted code, etc. Unlike Vim, Zed does not re-use the yank registers for recording macros, they are two separate namespaces.

-Finally, Vim mode's search and replace functionality is backed by Zed's.
+Finally, vim mode's search and replace functionality is backed by Zed's.
 This means that the pattern syntax is slightly different, see the section on [Regex differences](#regex-differences) for details.

 ## Custom key bindings